nothil/movies-api/README.md

 ## Movie-api

-This project allow users to search moviea and display the contents.
-It fetches the data from OMdbapi
+This project allow users to search  for movies and display the contents.
+It fetches the data from OMdbapi.

+user will be able to:
+* Search for a movie by name
+* Navigate between search and movie list

 ### To run this project